 - The raw HRC-I quiescent background event rate per unit area is lower than that of the HRC-S by about a factor of 8.
 After moderate filtering in both detectors, the ratio is about a factor of 4.
-HRC-I might therefore be a consideration if the source count rate is expected to be sufficiently high that HRC-S would be running close to saturation (note though the limitations on instrument count rates in the Chapter 7 in section 7.12). - The HRC-I has similar imaging capabilities as HRC-S, though the UVIS is comprised of different thicknesses of polyimide and Al and consequently has different transmission characteristics.
-Most notably, the HRC-I has a lower sensitivity to longer wavelengths than HRC-S. - The HRC-I timing resolution is limited owing to a hardware problem discovered on-orbit that can lead to erroneous time-tagging of photon events (see Section 7.10.) - The details of the LETG+HRC-I effective area have been less well-studied in general than for the LETG+HRC-S combination. - The HRC-I offers a broad detector in the cross-dispersion direction and this might be a consideration for observation of sources with extended components exceeding ~ 2 arcmin or so.
-Note, however, that the Chandra spectrographs are slitless, and the apparent spectral resolution is degraded according to source extension-see Figure 9.11. - The HRC-I detector has certain count rate constraints discussed in Chapter 7 section 7.12.
-It may be that the 0th order image is to bright, or would extract significant amounts of charge.
+HRC-I might therefore be a consideration if the source count rate is expected to be sufficiently high that HRC-S would be running close to saturation (note though the limitations on instrument count rates in the Chapter 7 in section 7.13).
+Owing to the lower background, deadtime corrections are also thought to be more accurately calibrated for the HRC-I than the HRC-S, and so the I detector might provide more accurate relative photometric accuracy for especially bright sources, or at times of high background, when the instrument is operating close to the telemetered counting rate limit of 184 count $s^{-1}$ . - The HRC-I has similar imaging capabilities as HRC-S, though the UVIS comprised different thicknesses of polyimide and Al and consequently has different transmission characteristics.
+Most notably, the HRC-I has a lower sensitivity to longer wavelengths than HRC-S. - The HRC-I timing resolution is limited owing to a hardware problem discovered on-orbit that can lead to erroneous time-tagging of photon events (see Section 7.11.) - The details of the LETG+HRC-I effective area have been less well-studied in general than for the LETG+HRC-S combination. - The HRC-I offers a broad detector in the cross-dispersion direction and this might be a consideration for observation of sources with extended components exceeding ~ 2 arcmin or so.
+Note, however, that the Chandra spectrographs are slitless, and the apparent spectral resolution is degraded according to source extension-see Figure 9.11. - The HRC-I detector has certain count rate constraints discussed in Chapter 7 section 7.13.
+It may be that the 0th order image is too bright, or would extract significant amounts of charge.
 The HRC constraints need to be accounted for, and could require moving the 0th order off the nominal HRC-I aimpoint; this would result in a slightly reduced wavelength coverage by ~ 6 Å. - The flat detector plates of the HRC-I depart from the Rowland geometry, hence degrading spectral resolution.
 A small focus offset can be used to optimize the focus of the dispersed spectrum.

-Summary HRC-I is possibly the best detector choice for sources in which signal longward of 73 Å $(0.17 \, \mathrm{keV})$ is not of primary interest and accurate effective area knowledge for $> 44 \, \mathrm{Å} \, (< 0.28 \, \mathrm{keV})$ is not a strong concern, and in addition one or more of the following observational goals apply:
+Summary HRC-I is possibly the best detector choice for sources in which signal longward of 73 Å (0.17 keV) is not of primary interest and accurate effective area knowledge for > 44 Å (< 0.28 keV) is not a strong concern, and in addition one or more of the following observational goals apply:

-- -HRC-S would be the detector of choice but the source is expected to have a count rate of more than an average of ~ 80 count s-1 and accurate photometry is required; - -very accurate light curves with the minimum of high background event filtering are required;
+-HRC-S would be the detector of choice but the source is expected to have a count rate of more than an average of $\sim 80$ count s-1 and accurate photometry is required;

+-very accurate light curves with the minimum of high background event filtering are required;

-- -high resolution timing is not required; - -a larger detector area in the cross-dispersion direction than is provided by the HRC-S is required.
+-high resolution timing is not required;

+-a larger detector area in the cross-dispersion direction than is provided by the HRC-S is required.